SMALL PHONE

 • Backup site providers

 Think of business continuity planning as a project that requires regular reviews and adjustments based on changes to your business operations.
-Test and update your plan annually, and any time critical functions, structures, or suppliers change.
+Test and update your plan annually—or any time critical functions, structures, or suppliers change.

 The value of business insurance